Tranquility2/xpInfo/README.md

 ### Standalone XP Bar
 Clean XP bar with rested XP overlay.
 Click to toggle stats, right-click to toggle graph.

-### Smart Predictions
+### Time-to-Max-Level Estimation
-Uses linear regression on recent XP data to provide accurate time estimates that improve as you play.
+- Uses your recent leveling rate (last 5 snapshots) for a realistic, up-to-date estimate
+- No more blending or convergence to fixed values—estimates reflect your actual pace

 ## Configuration